Basilian Order of Saint Josaphat

 Monastic life is the result of Christian spirit based upon the Evangelical Counsels which were handed down to us by our Savior Himself.
 Religious life in one form or another always existed in the Church, consisting in the actual practice of some or all of these Counsels.
 After St. Basil's extensive tour of the monastic establishments in the East, he returned home with his own idea of monastic life, which he instituted with his friends in the solitude of Annesi.

-Basil based his ideal for community life on the first Christian community which the Acts of the Apostles describe: "And all they that believed, were together, and had all things common... and continuing daily with one accord in the temple,... praising God, and having favour with all the people [and they] had but one heart and one soul: neither did any one say that aught of the things which he possessed, was his own; but all things were common unto them."
+Basil based his ideal for community life on the first Christian community which the Acts of the Apostles describe: "And all they that believed were together and had all things common... and continuing daily with one accord in the temple... praising God and having favour with all the people... and the multitude of believers had but one heart and one soul.
+Neither did any one say that aught of the things which he possessed was his own: but all things were common unto them."
 (II:44, 46, 47; IV:32).